RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 ~~~

 Due to the very conservative circuit breaker, many of these calls will fail with HTTP 503 (Server Unavailable).
 To see this,
-open the `Istio Service Mesh Dashboard` in Grafana console and select `inventory-quarkus.userxx-inventory.svc.cluster.local` service:
+open the _Istio Service Mesh Dashboard_ in Grafana console and select _inventory-quarkus.userXX-inventory.svc.cluster.local_ service:

-> `NOTE`: It make take 10-20 seconds before the evidence of the circuit breaker is visible
-within the Grafana dashboard, due to the not-quite-realtime nature of Prometheus metrics and Grafana
-refresh periods and general network latency.
+> `NOTE`: It make take 10-20 seconds before the evidence of the circuit breaker is visible within the Grafana dashboard, due to the not-quite-realtime nature of Prometheus metrics and Grafana refresh periods and general network latency.

 ![circuit-breaker]({% image_path inventory-circuit-breaker-grafana.png %})